-The design is described in XML.
-Later in this document we discuss why we have chosen XML for the specification of block designs.
-For now, if you stare at the code, you will see that, at the first level of indentation, between the opening and closing tags block\design, we have indeed specified the design: it has v = 7 points, b = 7 blocks, and the seven blocks are listed (the first one is [0, 1, 2], and there are tags to identify each of 0,1,2 as an integer).
-There is also a identification string for the design.
+The design is described in JSON.
+Later in this document we discuss why we have chosen JSON for the specification of block designs.
+For now, if we look at the example above code, we will see listed within the list structure under the key designs the specification of the named design: it has v = 7 points, b = 7 blocks, and the seven blocks are listed (the first one being [0, 1, 2]).
+The design also includes a string identifier.
+This identifier is a remiminent of the previous Ext Rep [8].
+This attribute will be discussed in the section (8.1) discussing essential properties of block designs.